 Summarize the range of security risks and cyber threats monitored in the current reporting cycle.
 It’s just as important to mention which regions of the IT ecosystem were not monitored and why.

-Also, describe the risk monitoring methodology used, i.e., real-time attack surface monitoring.
+Also, describe the risk monitoring methodology used, i.e., real-time attack surface monitoring and any other attack surface monitoring processes.

 Security rating software is the most popular method of monitoring emerging security risks and security posture deviations.
 If your information security team uses such a tool, be sure to summarize the specific data security attack vectors influencing your security rating calculation.